ZupIT/charlescd/CONTRIBUTING.md

 ### **Tests aren’t optional**
 We encourage you to write tests before the implementation, see below:

-1. Bugfixes need to include a test proving the existence of the bug and why you are fixing it.
+1. Bug fixes need to include a test proving the existence of the bug and why you are fixing it.
 If it doesn't include, it will return to the sender.
 2. New features need to include a test that proves it actually works.
 If it doesn't include, it will return to the sender.

 ### **Be aware of documentation changes**